Chapter 29 BWV 56 Ich will den Kreuzstab gerne tragen

 All three cantatas are couched in first person terms but C 56 is the most personal and also the most positive.
-It is the definitive statement of the shriven Christian, prepared to face and conquer all challenges en route to a salvation by way of the path along which God himself has shown the way.
+It is the definitive statement of the shriven Christian, prepared to face and conquer all challenges en route to a salvation by way of the path along which God himself has designated.

 It is, therefore, doubly appropriate that this deeply personal work was conceived for a single voice and furthermore that of the bass, heavily symbolic of weight and influence.
 This is an uplifting message which needs to be delivered with strength and conviction.

-The first aria opens powerfully and positivity with the words ‘I will happily bear the cross staff,’ clearly a metaphor for God’s light guiding us through the torments of life, through the grave and to the Promised Land.
+The first aria opens powerfully and positivity with the words ‘I will happily bear the cross staff which comes from God's hand,’ clearly a metaphor for God’s light guiding us through the torments of life, through the grave and to the Promised Land.
 Boyd (p 236) defines the cross staff as a navigational instrument ‘a forerunner of the sextant’.
-Mention of various modes of travel, or the making of safe harbour after a taxing voyage, are to be found in every stanza.
-One cannot doubt, after listening to this work, that the trek towards ultimate salvation is the most challenging journey of our mortal lives and furthermore, it is to the credit of the ‘good Christian’ when s/he prevails.
+There are various opinions about precisely what sort of instrument the Kreuzstab was but there can be little doubt that is was a device used to aid the traveller to plot an accurate course; mention of various modes of travel, or the making of safe harbour after a taxing voyage, are to be found in every stanza of this text.
+One cannot doubt, after listening to this work, that the trek towards ultimate salvation by following God's path is the most challenging journey of our mortal lives and furthermore, it is to the credit of the ‘good Christian’ when s/he prevails.

 The opening aria is one of Bach’s most expansive, combining perfectly the notion of challenge with that of resolution of purpose.
 Three oboes are added to the strings and continuo, but for colouring and re-enforcement purposes only; they have no independence, doubling the violins and violas throughout.